Core Idea

 Definition

-Stateless Choreography is a workflow coordination pattern where services in a choreographed system reconstruct workflow state on-demand through queries rather than storing it.
+Stateless Choreography is a workflow coordination pattern where services reconstruct workflow state on-demand through queries rather than storing it.
 Each service maintains local state within its Bounded-Context but derives overall workflow status by querying other services.
 This eliminates centralized state storage while preserving choreography’s decentralized nature.

 Key Characteristics